British passport: Visa requirements

 Visa requirements for British citizens are administrative entry restrictions by the authorities of other states placed on citizens of the United Kingdom.
 As of May 2025, holders of regular British Citizen passports had visa-free or visa on arrival access to 186 countries and territories, ranking the British Citizen passport 6th in the world in terms of travel freedom (tied with the Belgian and Danish passports) according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index ranked the British Citizen passport 8th in the world in terms of travel freedom, with a visa-free score of 170 (tied with the Cypriot and United States passports), as of 14 May 2025.

 Visa requirements for other categories of British nationals, namely British Nationals (Overseas), British Overseas Citizens, British Overseas Territories Citizens, British Protected Persons, and British Subjects, are different.

 Cost

-The cost of a British passport is between free and £120, for an adult (16 and over) 50-page frequent traveler passport who apply by paper form.
-The standard adult application fee is £94.50 (online), or £107 (by paper form).
+The cost of a British passport is between free and £129.50, for an adult (16 and over) 50-page frequent traveler passport who apply by paper form.
+The standard adult application fee is £102 (online), or £115.50 (by paper form).

 Foreign travel statistics

-According to the Foreign travel advice provided by the British Government (unless otherwise noted) these are the numbers of British visitors to various countries per annum in 2015 (unless otherwise noted):